This deserves a better title or headline than I’m capable of writing right now

 Whether the words in that image are true is not for me to work out with some mathematical formula.
 But if it is true, then I am both kinds of tired.

 I’m on leave for at least 12 weeks, maybe longer.
 It’s for my mental health and for my physical health.
 It’s for rest.
-For peace.
+And it’s for peace.

 I don’t know when I will post again.
 It might be tomorrow.
 It might be in February.
 I have nothing in the tank to back up any promise now.